- Connector Diagrams

 Record video game play in HD on your PC or Mac

-HD PVR 2 Gaming Edition Plus records high definition game play video from a gaming PC, Sony® PlayStation®3 or PS4, the new Microsoft® Xbox® One or the Xbox 360 onto your Windows laptop or desktop PC.
+HD PVR 2 model 1504 records high definition game play video from a gaming PC, Sony® PlayStation®3 or PS4, Microsoft's Xbox® One or the Xbox 360 onto your Windows laptop or desktop PC.
 Make video recordings of your best game play in HD and upload to YouTube and share them with other gamers online.
 Or make a high definition movie of your game play to share with your friends or use it to discuss tactics with your clan members!
-The HD PVR 2 Gaming Edition Plus now has Mac support.
+The HD PVR 2 model 1504 has Mac support.

-HD PVR 2 GE Plus now comes with a free copy of the HDPVRCapture application, so you can record your game play on your Mac and edit your recordings in iMovie.
+HD PVR 2 model 1504 comes with a free copy of the HDPVRCapture application, so you can record your game play on your Mac and edit your recordings in iMovie.

 Add game commentary while you record or stream!

 Hauppauge Capture, the simple to use application for recording, editing, uploading and streaming your game play, has a built-in audio mixer.
 Add your game commentary while you record or while you stream.
 And add audio from your PC (music or Skype audio can be recorded) and even put each audio source on separate tracks for easier editing in Sony Vegas or Pinnacle Studio.
 The Hauppauge Capture program has all the features you need for making awesome game play recordings and streams!